 The applications to this call must be made through our online form.

 All applications will be reviewed by an assessment panel convened by the Modern Slavery PEC that will include external independent reviewers.

-The decision on the award of the funding will be made by week beginning 6 December, with the project due to start by 17 January 2022 the latest, and final outputs to be delivered by 17 May 2022.
+The decision on the award of the funding will be made by week beginning 31 January, with the project due to start the week beginning 28 February (to be confirmed with successful team), and final outputs to be delivered by August 2022.